Approximating $f$-Divergences with Rank Statistics

 We proposed \emph{rank-statistic} approximations of $f$-divergences that replace density-ratio estimation with simple rank counting in a discrete histogram.
 The resulting surrogate $D^{(K)}_{f,\nu}(\mu)$ has a clean variational structure (convexity and weak lower semicontinuity), is nondecreasing in the resolution $K$, and remains dominated by the target divergence; under mild regularity of the density ratio we proved consistency as $K\!\to\!\infty$ with quantitative rates, and established finite-sample deviation guarantees for practical estimators.
-For multivariate data, we introduced sliced rank-statistic divergences by averaging the univariate construction over random 1D projections, inheriting its key properties, and we validated the approach empirically on synthetic benchmarks and as a stable learning objective for implicit generative modelling.
+For multivariate data, we introduced sliced rank-statistic divergences by averaging the univariate construction over random 1D projections, inheriting its key properties, and we validated the approach empirically on synthetic benchmarks and as a sample-based transport and pretraining objective for implicit generative modeling.

 We generalized the rank-statistic approximation of the TV-divergence from \cite{dFVOM2025}.
-Since the TV-divergence is the only $f$-divergence which is also an integral probability metric (IPM) \cite{M1997}, it would be interesting to see if IPMs like maximum mean discrepancy \cite{BGRKSS06} or the Wasserstein-1 metric can be approximated by rank-statistics as well.
-It could be also promising to replace the Bernstein polynomials by another family, like B-splines or general non-linear filters.
-Investigating the geodesic convexity properties of $D_{f, \nu}^{(K)}$ in the Wasserstein geometry could yield to convergence rates of the generative transport dynamics.
-Lastly, it would be interesting to find an a joint regime for $(K, N) \to \infty$ yielding the best convergence rate.
-All of these questions are currently being undertaken by the authors.
+Since the TV-divergence is the only $f$-divergence which is also an integral probability metric (IPM) \cite{M1997}, it would be interesting to see if IPMs like maximum mean discrepancy \cite{BGRKSS06} or the Wasserstein-1 metric can be approximated by rank statistics as well.
+It could also be promising to replace the Bernstein polynomials by another family, like B-splines or general non-linear filters.
+Investigating the geodesic convexity properties of $D_{f, \nu}^{(K)}$ in the Wasserstein geometry could yield convergence rates of the generative transport dynamics.
+Lastly, it would be interesting to identify a joint regime for $(K, N) \to \infty$ yielding the best convergence rate.
+We leave these questions for future work.